jamedeus/micropython-smarthome/tests/readme.md

 This directory contains all unit tests for the project (except django, see [frontend](frontend/)).
 - `CLI`: Tests for the [command line tools](/CLI/) used to create and manage nodes
-- `client`: (currently broken) Tests that make API calls against a baremetal ESP32 node
+- `client`: Tests that make API calls to a baremetal ESP32 node and verify responses
 - `firmware`: Tests written in micropython that run on a baremetal ESP32 with results read over UART
 - `mock_environment`: A mocked environment to run the firmware tests on cpython for coverage measurement